senyavitrazov/curriculum-vitae/cv.md

 ------
 ### **Education:**
-* I am a second year student of the <abbr title="Belarusian State University of Informatics and Radioelectronics">*BSUIR*</abbr> .
+* I am a second year student of the <span title="Belarusian State University of Informatics and Radioelectronics">*BSUIR*</span> .
 I study on the specialty <span title="UX/UI designer">*"Engineering-Psychological Maintenance of Information Technologies"*</span>, but trying myself in different parts of the IT-sphere and life in general.
 In the first year, the university studied the basics of algorithmization and programming in the C++, i.e. I know some base of this language; coursework(creating a console app) was also written in it.
 A small example of my code taken from coursework:
 ```c++
     string inputPassword() {
 	char ch;